ibm-cloud-docs/containers/container_index.md

 **What's next?**</br>
 Try out some things with your free cluster before it expires.

-* Go through the [first {{site.data.keyword.containerlong_notm}} tutorial](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial) for creating a Kubernetes cluster, installing the CLI, creating a private registry, setting up your cluster environment, and adding a service to your cluster.
+* Go through the [first {{site.data.keyword.containerlong_notm}} tutorial](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial) for creating a Kubernetes cluster, installing the CLI or using the Kubernetes Terminal, creating a private registry, setting up your cluster environment, and adding a service to your cluster.
 * Keep up your momentum with the [second {{site.data.keyword.containerlong_notm}} tutorial](/docs/containers?topic=containers-cs_apps_tutorial#cs_apps_tutorial) about deploying apps to the cluster.
 * [Create a standard cluster](/docs/containers?topic=containers-clusters#clusters_ui) with multiple nodes for higher availability.